jmathur25/dp3t/dp3t_server/Readme.md

 make deploy
 ```

-To access the deployed service, we need to load balancer's external IP.
+To access the deployed service, we need the load balancer's external IP.
 Run the following command to see it:
 ```
 kubectl -n dp3t get svc
 ```
 On local, this will just be `localhost:80`.
 On prod, it might take a few seconds for GKE to give you an external IP.
 When it is available, run `curl http://<external ip>:<external port>`.
 The response should be "App home page :)".
-If so, congrats you have deployed successfully using the awesomeness that is Docker and Kubernetes :).
+If so, *congrats* you have deployed successfully with the awesomeness that is Docker and Kubernetes :).

 To end the deployment, run:
 ```
-make teardown
+make deploy-teardown
 ```